sinavahabi/calculator-mini-project/readme.txt

 In this program, some “undefined” and “NaN” errors are somehow handled by JavaScript alerts or setting the calculators display empty (0); that is all done by using basic conditional statements.
 There is also a digital clock feature which has been added by using nested setTimeout which gives the user exact momentary date and time.
 Note: This mini project was completely handled by git.
+Note: Codes documentation and descriptions are more obvious in comments among the codes on each file.